 Though the trials she goes through are a little confusing at first, you would see how she tries to fix the crumbling world around her.
 If you are not familiar with the story, it is a story of Odette, who is turned into a swan.
 This ballet is from Tchaikovsky's first ballet with the same title.
 However, in the movie, the artistic director of the company wants to have the same dancer to portray the graceful and innocent White Swan as well as its dark twin the Black Swan which shows sensuality.
 This makes it more difficult for Nina to overcome because she can perfectly portray the White Swan but not the Black Swan.
 Then this lets Nina connect with her dark side which could even be her worst competitor.

 Which of these films have you seen?

 Additional Psychological Movie

-If you want to see some older psychological films, you might have to prepare for two disturbing yet wonderful stories of One Flew Over the Cuckoo's Nest (1975) and The Silence of the Lamb (1991).
-The 1975 film had Jack Nicholson in the lead role while the latter had Jodie Foster and Anthony Hopkins.
+If you want to see some older psychological films, you might have to prepare for two disturbing yet wonderful stories of One Flew Over the Cuckoo's Nest (1975), Taxi Driver (1976), and The Silence of the Lamb (1991).
+The 1975 film had Jack Nicholson in the lead role.
+Then for Taxi Driver, the younger audience may get a sweet surprise from Robert de Niro while others may enjoy a great treat with Jodie Foster and Anthony Hopkins for the last movie.